LoginRadius/engineering-portal/content/guest-post/decentralised-pg-booking-system-using-ethereum-smart-contract/index.md

 <br>

-**🎉 Congratulations you have successfully signed you 1st agreement. 🎉**
+**🎉 Congratulations you have successfully signed your 1st agreement. 🎉**

 #### Your all transactions will be shown in the `terminal`.